kullrich/CRBHits/README.md

 # CRBHits - Description

-[CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) is a reimplementation of the Conditional Reciprocal Best Hit algorithm [crb-blast](https://github.com/cboursnell/crb-blast) in R.
+[CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) is a reimplementation of the Conditional Reciprocal Best Hit (CRBH) algorithm [crb-blast](https://github.com/cboursnell/crb-blast) in R.

-The algorithm was introduced by [Aubry S, Kelly S et al. (2014)](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1004365) and ported to python [shmlast](https://pypi.org/project/shmlast/) ([Scott C. 2017](https://joss.theoj.org/papers/10.21105/joss.00142)) which benefits from the blast-like sequence search software [LAST](http://last.cbrc.jp/) ([Kiełbasa SM et al. 2011](https://genome.cshlp.org/content/21/3/487.long)).
+The CRBH algorithm was introduced by [Aubry S, Kelly S et al. (2014)](http://www.plosgenetics.org/article/info%3Adoi%2F10.1371%2Fjournal.pgen.1004365) and ported to python [shmlast](https://pypi.org/project/shmlast/) ([Scott C. 2017](https://joss.theoj.org/papers/10.21105/joss.00142)) which benefits from the blast-like sequence search software [LAST](http://last.cbrc.jp/) ([Kiełbasa SM et al. 2011](https://genome.cshlp.org/content/21/3/487.long)).

 Like [shmlast](https://pypi.org/project/shmlast/), [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) plots the fitted model of the conditional reciprocal best hit evalue based algorithm.
 In addition users can filter the hit pairs prior fitting for other cirteria like evalue, protein identity and/or the twilight zone of protein sequence alignments according to [Rost B. (1999)](https://academic.oup.com/peds/article/12/2/85/1550637).

 [CRBHits](https://gitlab.gwdg.de/mpievolbio-it/crbhits) only takes coding nucleotide sequences as the query and target inputs, since the secondary aim of CRBHits is to calculate synonymous and non-synonymous substitutions with the R package [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) ([Sharif D, Lobry JR. 2007](https://link.springer.com/chapter/10.1007/978-3-540-35306-5_10)) or the external tool [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download) ([Wang D, Zhang Y et al. 2010](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5054116/)).
 This is in contrast to [crb-blast](https://github.com/cboursnell/crb-blast), which can take proteins or nucleotides as the target sequences and in contrast to [shmlast](https://pypi.org/project/shmlast/), which uses nucleotides as queries and proteins as target sequences.

-The resultings conditional reciprocal best hit pair matrix can be used to obtain pairwise codon alignments, which are further used to calculate synonymous and nonsynonymous substitutions using parallelization.
+The resultings conditional reciprocal best hit (CRBH) pair matrix can be used to obtain pairwise codon alignments, which are further used to calculate synonymous and nonsynonymous substitutions using parallelization.
 The ka/ks (dN/dS) values can be obtained either via the codon model of [Li WH.
 (1999)](https://www.ncbi.nlm.nih.gov/pubmed/8433381) implemented in the R package [seqinr](https://cran.r-project.org/web/packages/seqinr/index.html) or the model [Yang Z and Nielson R. (2000)](https://www.ncbi.nlm.nih.gov/pubmed/10666704) implemented in [KaKs_Calculator2.0](https://sourceforge.net/projects/kakscalculator2/files/KaKs_Calculator2.0.tar.gz/download).

 # Installation